Frequently Asked Questions

 How do I get into Shelter House?

-To become a resident at Shelter House, you start by signing up for the wait list, which happens in-person at 6PM every day.
-After signing up for the wait list we serve a dinner, then let those on the wait list know if they got a bed that night
+To become a resident at Shelter House, you start by signing up for the Priority List, which happens in-person at 6PM every day.
+After signing up for the Priority List we serve a dinner, then let those on the wait list know if they got a bed that night

 But I work at 6PM.
 What do I do?